swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-2/index.md

 ## Observing the generated data

-The first we should do is add some kind of monitoring to see how many of the inputs are interesting.
+The first thing we should do is add some kind of monitoring to see how many of the inputs are interesting.

-So what is an "interesting" input.
+So what is an "interesting" input?
 For this scenario, it's a string that has some runs in it.
-A string consisting of random characters like this...
+Which means that a string consisting of random characters like this...

 ```
 %q6,NDUwm9~ 8I?a-ruc(@6Gi_+pT;1SdZ|H